mathisgauthey/mathisgauthey.github.io/docs/posts/How to Enforce Commit Conventions and Automate the Release and Changelog Process.md

 > [!warning] Prevent infinite loops !
 > Note that the `[skip ci]` is only important when working on Azuredevops.
 Indeed, if your continuous integration system involves a trigger on main that will make semantic-release generate a commit on main… You can definitely see where this is going.
 Make sure not to do that.

+Note that there are two ways to modify the `release-notes-generator` to your liking, and they both involves adding another key below `preset` in your config file.

+According to the plugin's [README](https://github.com/semantic-release/release-notes-generator) :

+> [!summary]
+> Note: config will be overwritten by the values of preset.
+You should use either preset or config, but not both.
+> Note: Individual properties of parserOpts and writerOpts will override ones loaded with an explicitly set preset or config.
+If preset or config are not set, only the properties set in parserOpts and writerOpts will be used.
+> Note: For presets that expects a configuration object, such as conventionalcommits, the presetConfig optionmust be set.

+So you can modify the settings :

+- Either add the `writerOpts` key and change the different [templates parts](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-conventionalcommits/src/writer.js) like `headerPartial` or `commitPartial`.
+Example can be found [here](https://github.com/semantic-release/semantic-release/issues/1339#issuecomment-548179389).
+- An easier and simpler modification, useful in case you just want to change the `compareUrlFormat` for example, is to use the `presetConfig` option.
+Example can be found [here](https://github.com/semantic-release/release-notes-generator/issues/131#issuecomment-627830409).

+> [!tip] But how to find the variable names and presets ?
+> The [semantic-release/release-notes-generator](https://github.com/semantic-release/release-notes-generator#options) is using [conventional-changelog presets](https://github.com/conventional-changelog/conventional-changelog/tree/c2c4b3a4cb60f784a4e7ee83d189b85c0acac960/packages) and you can check their [package repository](https://github.com/conventional-changelog/conventional-changelog/tree/c2c4b3a4cb60f784a4e7ee83d189b85c0acac960/packages/conventional-changelog-conventionalcommits) or [specs and documentation if provided](https://github.com/conventional-changelog/conventional-changelog-config-spec/blob/master/versions/2.2.0/README.md).

 ### Auto-increment the Version